wmgroot/servicer/README.md

 Servicer provides default CI Adapters for your convenience.
 Please explore the `servicer/builtin/ci_adapters` directory to see what's available for each CI provider.
 In order to customize servicer to your needs, you can create your own CI Adapters in your project.
 By default, servicer will prefer CI Adapters found in the `.servicer/ci_adapters` directory of your project.
 See the Advanced Servicer Use Cases for more information on adapter overrides.

 ### Steps ###
-_Steps_ are actions that Servicer will execute to accomplish its work on the services.
+Steps are sets of actions that share some configuration between services.
+For example, the 'deploy' step may only be executed when a Service Environment is present.
 Steps are declared project-wide in `services.yaml`.
 In the example below, several steps are defined.

 ```
 ...
 steps:
-  - name: credentials
   - name: build
-  - name: unit_test
-  - name: integration_test
+  - name: test
   - name: deploy
     config:
-      requires_service_environment: true    # will only be executed within a service environment (based on environment mappings)
+      service_environment: '*'              # will only be executed within a service environment (based on environment mappings)
   - name: cleanup
     config:
       auxiliary: true                       # can only be explicitly executed (using the --step argument)
 ...
 ```
-The execution of steps is done at a project-wide scale.
-Given the above definition, during the first step, `credentials`, Servicer will look at every service and execute its `credentials` step, if one is provided.
-When the `credentials` step is complete, Servicer will being the `build` step, look at every service, and execute its `build` step, if one is provided.
-Servicer continues doing this until all of the `steps` have been completed.
+Steps are available for any service to implement.
+Given the above definition, during the first step, `build`, Servicer will look at every service and include its `build` step as a service-step in the complete dependency graph, if it exists.
+These service-steps will later be executed in the correct order.

 Steps can be configured to be disregarded unless they are being run within an environment that matches one of the mappings defined in `environment` above.
-Given the environment defined above, `deploy` will be disregarded unless Servicer is running on the `master`, `develop`, or a `env-*` branch.
+Given the environment defined above, any `deploy` service-steps will be disregarded unless Servicer is running in a matching Service Environment (any Service Environment will match the `'*'`).
+This syntax accepts glob and regex notations, and multiple matchers can be provided as a list.
+If there are multiple matchers, any match will allow execution of that particular service-step.

 ### Services ###
-*Services* are things that Servicer should handle, like portions of your project or pieces of third party software that your CI pipeline needs to work with.
-Servicer uses *service adapters* to work with these various services.
+*Services* are abstract containers for pieces of your project.
+They can be a set of commands, or utilize a python module that wraps an integration with a 3rd party tool.
 Builtin service adapters automatically available through servicer are defined in `servicer/builtin/service_adapters`.
 You can also add your own service adapter within your project by adding it to your `.servicer/service_adapters` directory.
+However, you may decide to use Servicer as a command orchestrator, without leveraging any service adapters, and that is perfectly fine.

 The service below builds a Docker image, and pushes/deploys it to the Google Container Registry.
 ```
 ...
 services:
-  my_docker_image:              # User chosen name to identify this service
+  my_docker_image:                     # User chosen name to uniquely identify this service
     providers:
-      - gcloud                  # Initializes the given provider entry before running steps
+      - gcloud                         # Initializes the given provider entry before running steps, useful for re-usable Auth
-    service_type: gcloud/docker_image  # Maps to the corresponding service adapter defined in servicer/builtin/service_adapters/
+    service_type: gcloud/docker_image  # Optional, maps to the corresponding service adapter defined in servicer/builtin/service_adapters/
-    steps:                      # Steps defined here must match a step defined in the `steps` list discussed above
+    steps:                             # Steps defined here must match a step defined in the `steps` list explained above
       build:
         config:
           # All config defined here is passed to the __init__ function of the corresponding service adapter.